maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 #### Timeouts and Retries

-If a call is taking a long time in a distributed system, it could be because it is connected to a bad or overwhelmed instance and sometimes it is better to cancel the call and retry.
+If a call is taking too long in a distributed system, it could be because there is a transient fault with the network or a component downstream and sometimes it is better to cancel the call and retry.

-"A long time" could be different for each operation and we can use our observability tools to guide us here.
+"Too long" could be different for each operation and we can use our observability tools to guide us here.

 Similar to events, if the operation is not idempotent then the request can only be retried if provisions have been put in place to deal with duplicates.